Choosing a car

 - Cars with a “Business Class” badge have been selected by Turo for their quality and accessibility and belong to hosts who are responsive, experienced, and dependable.
 Business Class cars are no more than five years old, pet-free, have automatic transmission, and offer delivery services.

-- Cars with a “Turo Go” badge are equipped with a device that allow you to lock and unlock the car from the Turo app.
+- Cars with a “Turo Go” badge are equipped with a device that allows you to lock and unlock the car from the Turo app.
 You must have the Turo app downloaded and updated on your mobile device to take a trip in a Turo Go car.
 You can learn more here.

 - Some cars are handled by Commercial Hosts -- hosts who offer their own commercial rental insurance to their guests.
 Cars that are offered by Commercial Hosts are labeled as such on the vehicle listing.